vaibhav-jain/python-flask-aws/README.md

 : git push
 ```

 Once you have a separate or forked copy of the repository, in the browser navigate to [CircleCI](https://circleci.com/).
 From the left menu, choose Add Projects.
 If not already done, allow CircleCI to connect to your repositories.
-Click "Set Up Project" on your repository from the list.
+Click the `Set Up Project` on your repository from the list.

-## 5. Use Terraform to create AWS infrastructure

-At this point, we need to create the AWS infrastructure necessary to host our application.
-This can be done manually [following AWS tutorials](https://docs.aws.amazon.com/codepipeline/latest/userguide/tutorials-ecs-ecr-codedeploy.html) to do so, but Terraform is a cloud-agnostic way to scaffold the pieces necessary.
-This approach allows us to easily create environments that are identical - for example if we wanted to create a stack for our test environment that mirrors a production environment.
+CircleCI uses `./circleci/config.yml` as a template to build your application.
+Now we need to set build environment variables that are referenced within this file.

 In order to do this we need four pieces of information: